 Friday night ritual

-Sushi early light dinner pre-dancing at “I love Sushi” (Rosenbergstraße 69B).
-Friday evenings I was usually until late dancing away the week at my dance school.
+Sushi early light dinner pre-dancing at “I love Sushi” (Rosenbergstraße 69B)

 - Wip Sushi (Esslinger Str.
 22)